AzureDevOps3/duffney.github.io/_drafts/ideas.md

 ## Ansible

-* Using Ansible like PowerShell on Windows
+* ~Using Ansible like PowerShell on Windows~

+## DetachingFromDistraction

+* Stimulant Regimen
+* The Entrapment of Productivity
+* You're an Engineer, Be an Engineer